grp-bork/gunc_workflow/docs/output.md

 </details>

 [CheckM](https://ecogenomics.github.io/CheckM/) provides detailed quality assessment for metagenomic bins.
-Its output can be found under the `GenomeBinning/QC/CheckM` directory.
+Its output can be found under the `CheckM` directory.

 ### GUNC